 Fill the frame when you compose a photo - Don’t be afraid to fill the frame with your subject, it adds intimacy and can completely change the feel of an image.

 Use leading lines - Whether a natural line created by a river or row of trees or a man-made line of road or railway.
 Leading lines help add depth to your image and are instrumental in leading the eye into the further reaches of the photo.

 There are so many impressive effects we can create with our cameras.
 The beauty of photography is the creative interpretation and slow shutter speed is one of the great ways we can do this!

-There are so many different genres of photography.
-I love dabbling in a bit of everything myself particularly landscape, portraits and street photography.
+Lifestyle photography is just one of many genres and a popular one to boot.
+I love dabbling in a bit of everything myself, particularly landscapes and photojournalistic lifestyle photography.

 I’ve had some awesome experiences when delving into the world of lifestyle photography and I’ll share a couple highlights with you in this blog.
 I also want to explain a bit about what this style of photography actually is and explore the core elements you need to do it well.